formsend/nano/README.md

 }
 ```

-You can pass URL query parameters to change your request.
+You can pass URL query parameters to change your request. **Bonus** You can get other crypto prices as well.

 **Params**